Client retainer deposits and escrow funds: The trust accounting mistakes non-legal service firms keep making

 Mistake 1: Commingling client funds with operating funds

-Commingling means mixing client funds with your own money in the same account, the $15,000 retainer deposits into your operating account alongside revenue you have actually earned.
+Commingling means mixing client funds with your own money in the same account.
+The $15,000 retainer deposits into your operating account alongside revenue you have actually earned.
 Everything blends.

 The problem is that commingled funds become difficult to track.
 Which dollars in the account are yours and which belong to clients?
 When you write a payroll check, are you spending your own money or your client's money?
 The commingling makes these questions unanswerable.